gautham-hub001/GlaceTech-training/Readme.md

 project.owner.name=gautham

 In .yaml:
-server
+server:
 --port: 8081 -> here I have added -- instead of space.
-2 spaces are added. project
+2 spaces are added.
+project:
---owner -> 2 spaces
+--owner: -> 2 spaces
 ----name:gautham -> here there are 4 spaces total

 SDLC: